drocheam/optrace/docs/source/usage/refraction_index.rst

           :align: center
           :class: dark-light

-          Abbe diagram for miscellaneous presets. *Air* and *Vacuum* are missing here, because they are modelled without dispersion.
+          Abbe diagram for the miscellaneous presets. `Air` and `Vacuum` are modelled non-dispersive and missing in this plot.

 ------------